 Local comprehensive beach management plans are an important and effective management tool for local governments.
 These plans provide guidance to state and federal agencies on local policies, regulations, and procedures related to beachfront management.
 These plans are also an important resource for beachfront emergency response and damage assessment programs.
+This plan does not specifically address the human capacity of the recreational beach areas, but the Beach Operations Master Plan shall assess that issue in the heavily used areas.

-Staff has worked closely with SCDHEC in developing these updates to the plan.
+Staff has worked closely with SCDHEC-OCRM in developing these updates to the plan.
 Local comprehensive beach management plans are required to be reviewed by the local government every five years (2022).
 Additionally, updated revisions are required to be submitted for state approval every ten years (2027).

-On August 17, 2022; the Planning Commission reviewed the proposed updates to the Local Comprehensive Beach Management Plan, and after consideration, unanimously voted to approve and recommend adoption by the Town Council of the Town of Hilton Head Island.
+On August 17, 2022, the Planning Commission reviewed the proposed updates to the Local Comprehensive Beach Management Plan, and after a presentation and consideration, unanimously voted to approve and recommend adoption by the Town Council of the Town of Hilton Head Island.